Skip to content

 Goal

-Transfer digital objects from Vtext to ArchivesSpace, creating a new resource page for each item and ensuring all metadata is accurately mapped.
+Transfer digital objects from Vtext to ArchivesSpace, creating a new item-level archival object record for each item and ensuring all metadata is accurately mapped.

 Prerequisites